MikroElektronika/mikrosdk_click_v2/clicks/hallcurrent14/README.md

 ## Example Description

-> This example demonstrates the use of Hall Current 14 click board by reading and displaying the input current measurements.
+> This example demonstrates the use of Hall Current 14 Click board by reading and displaying the input current measurements.

 **The demo application is composed of two sections :**